lrrmar/python-intermediate-rivercatchment/README.md

 ## Acknowledgements

-This library was primarily developed by Laurents, Rosie, Jonny, and Amali.
+This library was primarily developed by some really super cool people: Laurents, Rosie, Jonny, and Amali.

 With support from the NERC organised workshop on Software Development for Earth and Environmental Scientists: Reproducible Research through Reusable, Reliable Code